symbiote-h2020/L2demoHelpers/README.md

 * [Platform1AAM](https://github.com/symbiote-h2020/AuthenticationAuthorizationManager/tree/L2-demo-PLATFORM1)

 To run L2demo:
-1. Run Core Authentication and Authorization Manager and wait until a message that confirms it is up and running.
-It should be left running in the background.
+1. Run Core Authentication and Authorization Manager and wait until a message that confirms it is up and running, port 8801 It should be left running in the background.
 2. Run three steps from L2Demo associated with Core AAM Operations (as described in point above)
    1. P1_PlatformsRegistrationInCoreAAM
    2. P2_Platform1AAMKeyStoreGeneration
-      - After performing this step remember to move generated `.p12` file to COREAAM's `Resources` folder
+      - After performing this step remember to move generated `.p12` file to PLATFORMAAMS's `Resources` folder
    3. P3_FederationRegistration
 3. Run Platform Authentication and Authorization Manager and wait until it is up and running.
-This one should be left running in the background as well.
+This one should be left running in the background as well, port 8802
 4. Run remaining steps associated with Platform AAM Operations.
    1. P4_UserRegistrationInPlatform1
    2. P5_L2demoClient - it stops with message: "Waiting for federation update".
 Then P6 should be performed.